kubedb/docs/docs/guides/postgres/tde/backup/index.md

 ```

 See [using a private Docker registry](/docs/guides/postgres/private-registry/using-private-registry.md)
-for how KubeDB propagates `imagePullSecrets` to the backup/restore and
+for how KubeDB propagates `imagePullSecrets` to the database Pods themselves.
-archiver Jobs it creates on your behalf.
+For KubeStash `BackupConfiguration`/`RestoreSession` Jobs, configure
+`imagePullSecrets` on each object's own `jobTemplate.template.spec` instead, as
+described above.

 ## Next Steps